Vavassor/AdString/Documentation/source/reference/ad-string/functions/ad-string-get-contents-const.rst

     The reference only remains valid as long as the original string isn't modified.

+    The contents is guaranteed to be a null-terminated :term:`C string`.

     :param string: the string
     :return: the contents